zannloo/tp/docs/UserGuide.md

   The Root Directory serves as the main container for the ProfBook software.
 This is where all the data is organized.

   **Group Directories (e.g., `grp-001`, `grp-002`, ...)**<br>
-  Within the Root Directory, there are Group Directories.
+  Within the Root Directory, there are Group Directories only.
 Each Group Directory is dedicated to managing a specific group of students.

 **Student Directories (e.g., `1001Z`, `5815Y`, ...)**<br>
-  Inside each Group Directory, you'll find Student Directories.
+  Inside each Group Directory, you'll find Student Directories only.
 These directories represent individual students within each group.

   This hierarchical structure enables a well-organized and efficient way to manage groups and students within ProfBook.